ophwug/docs/README.md

 On a long enough timeline, all devices will fail.

 * Have a way remove the device from the car when not in use or in high heat.
-  * Unfortunately, the stock comma hardware is not designed to be removed as it is meant to be a permanent installation.
+  * Stock comma hardware is not designed to be removed often as it is meant to be a permanent installation.
 Removing the device may cause wear to the OBD-C (USB-like) cable in particular.
-  * Use a magnetic or quick-remove mount.
+  * Use a magnetic or quick-remove mount if you want to remove the device often.
     * These will help preserve the integrity of the cables and connectors.
     * [Look to comma's #hw-unofficial channel for some suggestions.](https://discord.com/channels/469524606043160576/534139378772082749)
 * SSH in and backup the contents of `/persist/comma/id_rsa`.
+  * https://spektor56.github.io/OpenpilotToolkit/ is an easy tool to do this.
+  * More manual steps can be found at https://github.com/commaai/openpilot/wiki/SSH but the UI seems to shift around a lot.
+The broad strokes are the same.
   * In case you ever need to replace the System-On-Module (SOM), you can use this file to restore access to comma's servers.
-It is otherwise impossible to get access to the servers again without this file. **It is your license to comma's servers and [comma connect](https://connect.comma.ai). comma will never replace it for you if it is lost.**
+It is otherwise impossible to get access to the servers again without this file. **It is your license to comma's servers and [comma connect](https://connect.comma.ai). comma will never replace the license file for you if it is lost.**
 * Do not use magnetic cable adapters.
 Use purpose-built magnetic or quick release mounts as OBD-C is far more sensitive to pins connecting to the wrong thing than USB-C.

-## Common to all comma devices
+## Hardware Documentation

 ### Official Hardware Documentation